Fort Salonga, New York: Education

+Fire Department

+Fort Salonga is served by the Northport Fire Department on the northwestern portion of the hamlet, the East Northport Fire Department to the southwest, and the Kings Park Fire Department to the east.

 Notable residents

 Elijah Churchill (1755–1841) was a notable figure associated with Fort Salonga, New York.
 Born in Newington, Connecticut, he served as a sergeant in the Continental Army during the American Revolutionary War.
 Churchill distinguished himself in several engagements, notably leading an attack on Fort Slongo (now Fort Salonga) on October 3, 1781.
 For his valor in this and other actions, he became one of the first recipients of the Badge of Military Merit, the predecessor to the modern Purple Heart.

 Booker T. Washington (1856–1915) was an influential African-American educator, author, and advisor to multiple U.S. presidents, including Theodore Roosevelt.
 He was the founding principal of the Tuskegee Institute in Alabama and a leading advocate for African-American economic self-sufficiency and education during the late 19th and early 20th centuries.
 Washington maintained a residence in Fort Salonga, New York, where he spent time away from his duties at Tuskegee during the summer.

+Torrey Devitto, actress from Pretty Little Liars, and The Vampire Diaries.